hldnova/platform/errors/README.md

 #### Creating/Updating an Error in errors package
        - Is the error needs to wrap with another error? like `errors.Wrap("a label", err)`
          Yes?
-Create an error in withErr.go
+Create an error in with_err.go
          * Append the Enum name in const
          * Append the label in withErrStr.
          * Append a NewFunc in the vars func